Carleman type inequalities for fractional relativistic operators: Introduction and main result

 for $A+m^{2s}<0$ sufficiently small (that is, $|A|$ sufficiently large) satisfying

-where $C_1(N,s), C_2(N,s)$ are positive constants depending only on $N$ and $s$. \end{theorem} The latter is achieved by proving monotonicity estimates for the corresponding energy functionals for the solution $u:(0,T] \times \RN \to \R$.
-Only linear exponential weights are admissible, and only for $m>0$, a fact that is strongly related to the decay of the kernel associated to the fractional relativistic operator (in big contrast with the polynomial decay of the kernel of $(-\Delta)^s$).
-Our techniques are based on functional and spectral calculus and they hold for exponents $0<s\le1/2$.
-Observe that this restriction in $s$ is due to the fact that we need the operator $H_m^{2s}$ to be negative to keep the corresponding energy term positive, and we are able to ensure this only by using the definition given in Proposition \ref{prop:leibniz}, which is valid for $0<2s<1$.
-The case $s=1/2$ corresponds to the local case.
-Theorem \ref{th11} is related to ingredients (1) and (2).
+where $C_1(N,s), C_2(N,s)$ are positive constants depending only on $N$ and $s$. \end{theorem} The estimate in Theorem \ref{th11} is a Carleman-type inequality as mentioned in (3) above, which is achieved by: (1) proving monotonicity estimates for the corresponding energy functionals for the solution $u: [0,T]\times \RN \to \R$, see Proposition \ref{prop:monot}, and (2) convexity arguments, see Proposition \ref{prop:lower}.
+Only linear exponential weights are admissible, and only for $m>0$, a fact that is strongly related to the decay of the kernel associated to the fractional relativistic operator, and in big contrast with the polynomial decay of the kernel of $(-\Delta)^s$.

+Our techniques are based on functional and spectral calculus and they hold for exponents $0<s<1/2$.
+Observe that this restriction in $s$ is due to the fact that we need the operator $H_m^{2s}$ to be negative to keep the corresponding energy term positive, and we are able to ensure this only by using the definition given in Proposition \ref{prop:leibniz}, which is valid for $0<s<1/2$.
 We notice a major difference with respect to the classical diffusion process: the coefficient $\alpha(t)$ in the weight $e^{\lambda \cdot x}$ is always constant, thus the spatial decay does not change with time.
 Log-convexity still works, thus the decays at time $0$ an $1$ control the decay at intermediate times.
+We also notice the important restriction $|\lambda|\le m$.
+As it is shown in Proposition \ref{prop:analy}, the weight $e^{\lambda \cdot x}$ is an eigenfunction of the operator $L_m^s$ under the restriction of $|\lambda|<m$ (the case $|\lambda|=m$ is trivial).
+There is a deeper obstruction behind, related with the analyticity of the Fourier multiplier in the case $|\lambda|>m$, see Remark \ref{rem:analyti}.